nahid18/nahid18/README.md

 hi there 👋

 - ⚡ clinical and experimental therapeutics, bioinfo PHD student at USC
-- 📖 biochem and mol bio
+- 📖 biochem and mol bio bachelor's
-- 💻 programming, soccer, f1, cats
+- 💻 programming, soccer, cats

 <!--